 My favourite kind of literature is Renaissance poetry, and most of my publications are in that area; I have also published on Renaissance drama and prose fiction, on medieval poetry (English, French, and Italian), on classical poetry (Ancient Greek and Latin), on Romantic poetry, and on twentieth-century literature (Canadian and American).
 I work chiefly on poetics, on queer theory, and on queer poetics.
-I’m now beginning a book on how poetic lines end will be published in 2022.
+My book on how poetic lines end will be published in 2022.
 I am now thinking about metaphor and parataxis in a queer context.

 Shakespeare and Queer Representation.
 Abingdon UK: Routledge, 2020.

 Against Reproduction: Where Renaissance Texts Come From.
 Toronto: University of Toronto Press, 2009.

 Loving in Verse: Poetic Influence as Erotic.
 Toronto: University of Toronto Press, 2006.

 Homoerotic Space: The Poetics of Loss in Renaissance Literature.
 Toronto: University of Toronto Press, 2002.

 2. EDITED COLLECTIONS